 Import tariffs have pushed landed costs up 15–35% on goods from China in 2026.
 That's not a forecast.
-That's the rate environment brands sourcing from China have been dealing with, in shifting forms, since 2024.
-If you've been absorbing these costs — and 41% of surveyed Shopify merchants are still absorbing them — your contribution margin is already under pressure from multiple directions simultaneously: rising tariffs, rising CAC, and a customer base that's more price-sensitive than it was two years ago.
+That's the rate environment brands sourcing from China have been dealing with, in shifting forms, since 2024, and the end of the duty-free de minimis threshold made it worse for anyone who relied on shipping small parcels under $800 duty-free.
+If you've been absorbing these costs, you're not alone: across the merchants I've seen and spoken with, a significant share are still eating the full tariff hit with no pricing adjustment whatsoever.
+Your contribution margin is already under pressure from multiple directions simultaneously: rising tariffs, rising CAC, and a customer base that's more price-sensitive than it was two years ago.

 This post isn't about the politics of trade policy.
 It's about the business decisions you can actually make right now to protect your margins, maintain customer relationships, and build a supply chain that isn't one executive order away from a cost crisis.